 How to use stinging nettle tincture?

-Add to tea or coffee – Add the tincture to a cup of herbal tea or coffee.
-Don’t worry – nettle tincture made with alcohol won’t noticeably impact the flavour.
+Add to tea or coffee – Add the dosage to a cup of herbal tea or coffee.
+I sometimes add my dose of the tincture to my nettle tea for a double dose of the plant’s nutrients.

 Into soups or stews – You can add the tincture to a bowl of soup or stew without worrying about it impacting the flavour.
 It’s best to wait to add the tincture until the soup is off direct heat so you don’t accidentally boil off the beneficial compounds.